cedar-policy/rfcs/text/0020-unique-record-keys.md

 ## Unresolved questions

-### Evaluation errors for duplicate keys
-Is it actually possible in today's Cedar, to have duplicate keys in a record value other than a record literal or `context`?
-I.e., to have duplicate keys in a record value produced by evaluating some subexpression (other than a record literal or the `context` variable)?
-Cedar has no way to augment or union record values, and does not allow computed keys in record literals, so off the top of my head the only way to do this would be via `GetAttr`, which would imply duplicate keys in the entity store, and we can/should disallow that as well.
-If I'm not missing something and there actually is no other way, then we can catch all duplicate-keys errors prior to calling `is_authorized()`, and we don't need a new category of evaluation error.

 ### Order-independence for record keys
 At first glance, one would hope that this change would be sufficient to ensure that the order of keys in a record literal (or more generally, any record value) does not matter.
-However, I don't think that's quite true -- if keys are mapped to expressions with errors, the order does matter, because only the first error encountered will be returned.
+However, that's not quite true -- if keys are mapped to expressions with errors, the order does matter, because only the first error encountered will be returned.
 While we're making this change, should we also make a change so that we have true order-independence for Cedar record keys?
 I could think of at least three ways to do that:
 1. Always evaluate all values in a record, and return potentially multiple evaluation errors rather than just the first